hmrc/vat-service-guide/source/documentation/obligations.html.md

  > I confirm that my client has received a copy of the information contained in this return and approved the information as being correct and complete to the best of their knowledge and belief.

-## View previously submitted VAT Return
+## View a previously submitted VAT Return
 <!--- Section owner: MTD API --->

 Your software can retrieve returns submitted up to four years previously using the VAT (MTD) API: